cypress-io/code-coverage/README.md

 ### Alternative

-If you cannot use `.babelrc` for some reason (maybe it is used by other tools?), try pushing `babel-plugin-istanbul` directory to browserify plugins list.
+If you cannot use `.babelrc` for some reason (maybe it is used by other tools?), try using the Browserify transformer included with this module in `use-browserify-istanbul` file.

 ```js
 module.exports = (on, config) => {